rafaelfl/gitrend/README.md

 ![Licença](https://img.shields.io/badge/license-MIT-brightgreen)

+**If you like this project then give it a Github star!** 🤩⭐

 ## About

 <p align="center">
-Project which allows the search for trending repositories in GitHub
+Project which allows to search for trending repositories in GitHub
 </p>